1 month after a pro-cyclist was killed in Texas, murder suspect still on the run

-AUSTIN (KXAN) — A month ago Saturday, pro-cyclist Moriah “Mo” Wilson was shot and killed after having gone swimming and to dinner with suspect Kaitlin Armstrong’s boyfriend, police say.
+AUSTIN (KXAN) – A month ago Saturday, pro-cyclist Moriah “Mo” Wilson was shot and killed after having gone swimming and to dinner with suspect Kaitlin Armstrong’s boyfriend, police said.

 Despite several leads, including the discovery that Armstrong had flown from Austin to New York, law enforcement has not been able to locate her.